 Put your leftover Thanksgiving turkey to great use with this tasty twist on a comforting classic that’s full of hearty cornbread dumplings.
-An easy meal that will keep you warm all winter long!
+Turkey and Cornbread Dumplings is an easy meal that will keep you warm all winter long!

 It’s turkey time, y’all!
 Woo-hoo!
 I can’t wait!